Luminis-Arnhem/gulp-rev-replace/README.md

 Use canonical Uris when replacing filePaths, i.e. when working with filepaths with non forward slash (`/`) path separators we replace them with forward slash.

+#### options.reverse
+Type: `boolean`

+Default: `false`

+Reverse the replace action, replacing the rev name by the un reved name, usually used after a normal rev-replace to revert the changes

 #### options.replaceInExtensions
 Type: `Array`